Soforthilfe in Afghanistan

 Shelter Now staff have dealt with these humanly distressing situations many times before.
 In order to be able to intervene quickly and effectively in such cases, we must always be prepared and always try to maintain a fund for this purpose.

 Our help is only possible thanks to your support!

 Internally displaced people(IDPs) in Kandahar, Kabul and Jalalabad

-The continuing terrorist threats have forced thousands of families to flee, for example, thousands of families have been in camps in Kandahar for years.
+Millions of people have had to flee because of the terrorist threats that have persisted for several years, as well as more and more natural disasters; for example, thousands of families have been staying in camps in Kandahar for years.
 Since hardly any other organization can help there, we distribute food to these desperate people and dig drinking water wells.

 IDPs are still streaming into the camps.
 In addition, there are people who have had to flee from terrorists to Pakistan in recent years.
 We repeatedly receive desperate requests from Jalalabad, Kabul and Kandahar for winter aid for thousands of women, children and men.

 Supported by a donation organization, we were able to provide 1,000 refugee families with food.

 In the winter of 2020/21, we again distribute food to hungry families.